CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 **2. Add python code to the repository**

 Now we will add the bulk of the workflow, which is the Python code that trains the model.
-We need two files, one for defining the Ansatz, and one for training and optimizing the model.
+We need two files, one for defining the ansatz, and one for training and optimizing the model.

 Using either the GitHub UI or by cloning your repo and using the command line, create a file `src/python/zquantum/qcbm/ansatz.py`.
-In that file, add the following function for defining the Ansatz, with the corresponding topology.
+In that file, add the following function for defining the ansatz, with the corresponding topology.

 ```python
 import numpy as np